-Physical therapists and physicians have worked alongside each other on the healthcare team since the inception of the physical therapy profession, but many physicians do not understand or utilize a physical therapist’s education and skills to their full extent.
+Physical therapists and physicians have worked alongside each other on the healthcare team since the inception of the physical therapy profession.
+However, many physicians do not understand or utilize a physical therapist’s education and skills to their full extent.
 Over the years, physical therapy education has evolved to a doctorate level, allowing for greater depth and breadth of evaluation and treatment skills.
 Here are 5 things physicians need to know about physical therapists.

 We are doctors:

-We are primary care:
+PTs are primary care

-We treat the source of the pain:
+We treat the source of the pain

-The vast majority of the time, the root cause of musculoskeletal pain is a mechanical problem at the tissue level.
+The majority of the time, the root cause of musculoskeletal pain is a mechanical problem at the tissue level.
 Unfortunately, many common pain treatments, like medication and injections, provide a chemical-based treatment.

-Not all physical therapists are the same:
+Not all physical therapists are the same

 As doctoral level providers and scientists, we also appreciate high quality evidence.
 A quick search of pubmed, or even google scholar, will reveal article after article comparing physical therapy to more invasive treatments, like surgery.
 There is overwhelming evidence that physical therapy is just as good as surgery for most patients, and much safer!
 Below are a few examples: